ImSauce/Skibidi-Infection/README.md

-# Skibidi Invasion: A Visual Learning Novel Game
+## Description

-The purpose of this project is to make a visual novel game that would help users learn basic english, math, and science.
+This visual novel learning game was created using flutter that would help users learn basic english grammar, science facts, and math eqations.

-## About

-The plan is to use dart as the main languange for the project.

 ## How to run